 Watching sunsets and storms is something of a local pastime, and after a cleansing rain shower you can almost hear things growing.
 Try a delicious jackfruit curry, sip a fresh mango smoothie, or sample some crocodile jerky at one of Darwin's weekend markets.
 Regular markets are located throughout the city, but the Mindil Beach Sunset Markets are perhaps the best known.
 Operating every Thursday and Sunday evening between May and October, there is music and dance performances, craft stalls, and an eclectic mix of international dishes.
 A great way to experience Darwin Harbour is to board a sunset cruise and drift by the scenic foreshore.

 Make sure you don't fall too hard for Darwin's charms though, as it would be a shame to miss out on tours out to Kakadu and Litchfield National Parks.
 The wildlife and scenery up here is simply spectacular!

 Darwin and surrounds highlights include:

-- Joining a private tour in to Arnhem Land – 91,000 km of unspoilt wilderness bordered by Kakadu National Park and famous for its Aboriginal heritage, wild coastlines, towering escarpments, woodlands and wetlands teeming with wildlife.
+Joining a private tour in Arnhem Land - 91,000 km of unspoilt wilderness, bordered by Kakadu National Park, and famous for its Aboriginal heritage, wild coastlines, towering escarpments, woodlands and wetlands teeming with wildlife

 Take the iconic Ghan train journey from Darwin through the heart of the outback to Adelaide in South Australia.
 Enjoy two nights aboard this great train, marvelling at the spectacular landscapes from the comfort of your cabin.